 If the emergency condition poses an immediate threat to life safety and the evacuation of the site will reduce the threat, the Incident Commander will order an evacuation and implement the evacuation plan.
 If the threat is not immediate and there is an opportunity to delay an evacuation, the Incident Commander will advise the EOCG of the threat.
-If the decision to order an evacuation plan.
+If the decision to order an evacuation is from the EOCG, the Incident Commander is to implement the evacuation plan.